 SERVICES

-Benefits administered by the County include: a) 457 Plans, b) Vision Plan, c) Dental Plan, d) CALPERS (Including providing a copy of the annual actuarial projection.)
+Benefits administered by the County include: a) 457 Plans, b) Vision Plan, c) CALPERS (Including providing a copy of the annual actuarial projection.)

 County agrees to exercise best efforts to notify Court of any benefit plan or rate changes within a week of notification to the County.